no10ds/dorc/docs/pipeline_definition.md

-*dorc* exposes the ability to clearly define complex data pipelines in Python code.
-The pipeline definition model is defined as a Pydantic model and is passed into the create pipeline instance.
+The PipelineDefinition class allows you to configure your pipelines in Python code.
+It is passed into the create pipeline instance to create your pipeline.

 ## Pipeline Definition